-the motor cable (type, cross-section, induction, capacity, length and screened/armoured/unscreened/unarmoured) - the mains voltage
+- the motor cable (type, cross-section, induction, capacity, length and screened/armoured/un-screened/unarmoured)

+- the mains voltage

-Self-induction in the motor cable leads to an overswing U ${PEAK}$ of the output voltage each time a transistor in the inverter is opened.
+Self-induction in the motor cable leads to an overswing U{PEAK} of the output voltage each time a transistor in the inverter is opened.
 After U{PEAK} the output voltage will stabilise at a level determined by the voltage in the intermediate circuit.
 U{PEAK} and dU/dt influence the lifetime of the motor, especially motors without phase insulation paper in the coils.
-If the motor cable is short (a few metres), the overshoot U{PEAK} is low, while the dU/dt is high.
-If the motor cable is long (>20 m), U{PEAK} is increased, while dU/dt decreases.
-When using small motors without phase insulation paper, it is recommended that an LC-filter is connected after the frequency converter.
+If the motor cable is short (a few metres), the overshoot U {PEAK} is low, while the dU/dt is high.
+If the motor cable length is increased, U{PEAK} is increased, while dU/dt decreases.

-■ Switching on the input
+Switching on the input